 For steam delivery, you must check the sight glass first.
 You need to ensure that there is sufficient water in the boiler.
 The lever should be in the down position with the steam knob being closed.
 Once you meet these requirements, the machine will build up enough pressure to deliver steam.

 We hope we covered enough of the “La Pavoni basics” to get you starting pulling great shots for yourself or guests!
 Remember: Using a La Pavoni takes practice and patience.
+In general, all of these rules will apply to the best manual espresso machines.
 Try these exact steps, experiment with different blends of coffees, and you’ll have it figured out in no time!